12 things to look for when choosing an investment fund

 It’s important that you know what a fund can and does invest in.
 If you are looking for the best UK equity fund then there is little point picking a UK corporate bond fund or one that invests in Japan.
 Similarly if you are looking for the best growth fund or the best income fund you need to make sure that the fund is designed to meet those requirements.

-If you jump to page 9 of the aforementioned FREE guide to investing in funds* there it not only lists all the fund sector but also ranks them for you in order from the least volatile to the most volatile.
+If you jump to page 10 of the aforementioned FREE guide to investing in funds* there is a table which lists the annual returns from the main fund sectors over the last decade.
 Keep this to hand as it will prove useful in future.

 Yet it is most important to not judge a book by its cover.
 This has been beautifully illustrated by the £7.7millon fine handed to Barclays by the FCA (previously the FSA) back in 2011 for advice relating the AVIVA Global Balanced Income Fund and the AVIVA Global Cautious Income Fund.
 Fund categorisation can also be misleading.
 For example cautious investors might, unsurprisingly, turn to a Cautious Managed funds, but, under the rules of the Investment Management Association (IMA) cautious managed funds can invest as much as 60 per cent of their assets in equities (depending on the sector they are in), but only need to have 30 per cent or more in safer fixed-interest investments, such as gilts and cash.
 This might not be cautious enough for some investors.